holtgrewe/tracdox/trac-sphinx/source/Tutorial/IndexIterators.rst

      Review

    Objective
-     Write a little program that traverses the nodes of the suffix tree of ``"tobeornottobe"`` in the order shown here:
+     Write a program that traverses the nodes of the suffix tree of ``"tobeornottobe"`` in the order shown here:

      .. image:: streePreorder.png
 	:align: center
 	:width: 300px

      At each node print the text of the edges from the root to the node.
-     You may only use the functions :dox:`TopDownIterator#goDown goDown`, :dox:`TopDownIterator#goRight goRight`, :dox:`TopDownHistoryIterator#goUp goUp` and :dox:`VSTreeIterator#goRoot goRoot`, :dox:`VSTreeIterator#isRoot isRoot` and :dox:`VSTreeIterator#representative representative` which returns the string that represents the node the iterator points to.
+     You may only use the functions :dox:`TopDownIterator#goDown goDown`, :dox:`TopDownIterator#goRight goRight`, :dox:`TopDownHistoryIterator#goUp goUp` and :dox:`VSTreeIterator#isRoot isRoot` to navigate and :dox:`VSTreeIterator#representative representative` which returns the string that represents the node the iterator points to.

    Hint
      * Use a :dox:`TopDownHistoryIterator TopDown History Iterator`.